Still Feel: Composition and lyrics

-"Still Feel" was written by all three members of the band, Taylot, Kramer and J Tyler Johnson, alongside Emiko Bankson, James Krausse and Rachel Kramer, while production was handled by Eric Palmquist.
+"Still Feel" was written by all three members of the band, Taylor, Kramer and J Tyler Johnson, alongside Emiko Bankson, James Krausse and Rachel Kramer, while production was handled by Eric Palmquist.
 It is a jazz-infused indie-funk, pop and funk-pop song that features additional electronic flourishes.
 Mick Jacobs of Spectrum Culture noted Taylor's "staccato'd tenor" and described the track as "an intersection of Two Door Cinema Club, big band funk and Alex Clare's "Too Close"."
 Triple J music news producer Al Newstead highlighted the transitions from "smooth verses to a grittier, synth-ier chorus" as well as the hook's additional horns and "full-blown disco burn-out" at the end of the song.

 The song centers around "the theme of hope inside hopelessness and finding purpose and passion despite feeling unrooted," described through the metaphor of "an astronaut drifting through outer space and hitting the atmosphere."
 In one line appears the words "sleepy womb" (a suggested title for the track), which was inspired by a scene in the 2013 film Gravity where "Sandra Bullock is floating and it looks like a womb when she is just there and exhausted."
 Kramer, in the Genius interview, explained that in the chorus the band tried to "create this massive image of somebody collapsing into the atmosphere" through the use of metaphors; later on, Taylor stated that the outro featured two voices in contradiction, one despairing, the other insisting that "it's not hopeless," with the latter one eventually "winning."

 Reception

 "Still Feel" was met with critical acclaim.
-Alternative Press described the song as a "banger," describing it as "irresistible, entertaining and as groovy as can be. " Robin Hilton and Bob Boilen included it on NPR's "All Songs Considered" list, while Gab Ginsberg and Jason Lipshutz of Billboard listed it as one of "20 cool pop songs for your summer 2019 playlist".
+Alternative Press described the song as a "banger," describing it as "irresistible, entertaining and as groovy as can be."
+Robin Hilton and Bob Boilen included it on NPR's "All Songs Considered" list, while Gab Ginsberg and Jason Lipshutz of Billboard listed it as one of "20 cool pop songs for your summer 2019 playlist".
 Newstead included it on Triple J's "Best New Music" list, hailing it as "instantly addictive" and praised its production.
 Gigwise journalist Julia Hope named it the band's best song thus far and a "feel-good, soulful anthem;" she also opined that its lyrics "seem to deliver a deeper meaning" upon further listening and called it "addictive from start to finish."
 Lucy Mapstone of the Belfast Telegraph expressed similar sentiments: she called it "infectiously upbeat" as well as "easily the best offering" on its parent album Now, Not Yet, further praising it as a "a jazzy-sounding song with an over-exuberant feel and layers upon layers of musical fun."
 Jacobs considered that it "exemplifies the group's exciting draws" and expressed pleasure that it "rightfully gained traction in late 2018."
 The track was the band's breakout single and first to chart in the United States, reaching number 7 on the Alternative Songs chart and at number 21 on Hot Rock Songs chart in July 2019.